RecList/evalRS-KDD-2023/README.md

 ### Prizes

-Thanks to our generous sponsors, the following prizes will be awarded (at the sole discretion of the committee):
+Thanks to our generous sponsors, the following prizes are awarded (at the sole discretion of the committee):

 * a winner prize, 2000 USD, for the best hackathon project;
 * a runner-up prize, 500 USD, for the second best hackathon project;
 * a best paper award prize of 500 USD;
 * a best student paper award prize of 500 USD.

+### Winners

+* the GrubHub team won the prize for the best hackathon project;
+* the Hinge + Rubber Ducky Labs team won the prize for second best hackathon project;
+* the best paper award was won by the paper by Noble et al.;
+* the best student paper award was won by the paper by Petr Kasalický et al.

 ## Organizers